Powerlearnproject/se-day1-assignment-Bree-dev/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry. software engineering is the art of using principles,methods and tools to design ,develop ,test and maintain software systems importance in technology industry is that it enables creation of software application and sytems that powers a crucial role in the heathcare system,entertainment,commerce and communication

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering. the term software engineering was coined during the NATO software engineering conference in germisch,germany,in 1968 The conference was pivotal in addressing software crisis where the complexity of software development was outpacing the ability to manage it effectively
+INTRODUCTION to object oriented proggramming language-introduced a paradigm shift from procedural proggramming The agile manifestation -emphasized iterative development collaboration and responsiveness to change.

 List and briefly explain the phases of the Software Development Life Cycle.